habitus-eu/HabitusDOCS/docs/gps/index.md

 The example of processing pipeline relies on counts accelerometer data from ActiGraph (CSV) and GPS data from Qstarz (CSV).

-You can download the sample data by clicking on the link provided [here]().

 ``` r
 library(GGIR)
 library(hbGPS)